Jim Kubiak

-James Kubiak (born May 12, 1972) is a former professional football player and coach.
+James Kubiak (born May 12, 1972) is an American former professional football player and coach.
 He is currently the director of the WNY Quarterback Academy, and he was most recently the head football coach at Hilbert College for their first season in 2022.
-Kubiak was the director of football operations and offensive coordinator for the Georgia Force of the Arena Football League.
-He played college football at Navy.
+Kubiak was the director of football operations and offensive coordinator for the Georgia Force of the Arena Football League (AFL).
+He played college football for the Navy Midshipmen.

 During his career, Kubiak played for the Carolina Panthers, Indianapolis Colts, Barcelona Dragons, New York Jets, Buffalo Destroyers, Dallas Desperados, Detroit Fury, and Georgia Force.

 College career

 After a successful prep career at St. Francis High School in Hamburg, New York, Kubiak attended the United States Naval Academy, where he was a four-year letterman and three-year starter.

 In 1991, Kubiak started the season on the JV team and earned a spot on the Midshipmen's final roster.
 He earned the starting job in the fifth week of the season and finished the season 93-of-154 for 957 yards, two touchdowns and 11 interceptions, having led the Midshipmen to their sole victory of the season over archrival Army.
 In 1992, he passed for 35 yards, completing 6-of-15 passes before dislocating his shoulder in the season opener against Virginia.
 As a result, he underwent season-ending surgery.
 In 1993, as a junior, he returned to set school records for passing yards (2,628), attempts (401) and completions (248), while throwing 11 touchdowns and 17 interceptions.

 In his career, Kubiak set 22 school records and left as the school's all-time leader in passing yards (6,008) and pass completions (558), while throwing 23 touchdowns.